kellyhennigan/MID_processing_example/README.md

 Note that the output files from this script are used for estimating single-subject GLMs as well as for plotting VOI timecourses.

 #### output
 this should create directory **data/subjid/regs** which should contain all the regressor and stimulus timing files.
-To check out regressor time series, from a terminal command line, cd to output "regs" directory, then type, e.g., `1dplot food_mid_midc.1D`.
+The nomenclature for file naming is generally: [condition or contrast]_[trial period]_[task].1D, with a "c" before the file suffix of ".1D" indicating that the regressor time series was convolved with a hemodynamic response function (hrf).
+So, for example the file, "gvn_ant_midc.1D" is the convolved regressor for gain versus no gain trials ("gvn"), modeling the anticipation period ("ant"), for the "mid" task.

+To see what the regressors look like, you can plot them using AFNI's 1dplot command, e.g., "1dplot gvn_ant_midc.1D".